Wall Street Pummels Riot Blockchain Inc. (RIOT) After Recent Earnings Report

 Compass Point gave a rating of “Buy” to RIOT, setting the target price at $43 in the report published on June 21st of the current year.

-During the last 5 trading sessions, RIOT fell by -18.13%, which changed the moving average for the period of 200-days by +54.75% in comparison to the 20-day moving average, which settled at $33.86.
-In addition, Riot Blockchain Inc. saw 112.95% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, RIOT rose by +3.84%, which changed the moving average for the period of 200-days by -18.96% in comparison to the 20-day moving average, which settled at $35.33.
+In addition, Riot Blockchain Inc. saw 105.53% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading